Raku/roast/README.md

     #?MYSPECIALVAR: [NUM] VERB ARGS
     #!MYSPECIALVAR: [NUM] VERB ARGS

-The environement variable must be uppercase.
+The environment variable must be uppercase.

 There is also the following directive which modifies the test count of the next construct: